How the world’s first completely artificial turf course never got built

 Echo Basin remains today much as it was then, still hosting weddings and reunions and bands just a shade over the hill they once stood upon.
 The only hint of the course that never was is a stunning artificial practice putting green and the incongruously turfed deck of one of the resort’s swimming pools.

-Ruah still installs turf at the business he runs in Denver and he’s still optimistic about its place in the game going forward.
+Rauh still installs turf at the business he runs in Denver and he’s still optimistic about its place in the game going forward.
 “It’s gonna happen,” he says.
 “It’s creeping into courses more and more every year.”
-He’s right: There’s now a full nine-hole course in the Bahamas made entirely of the style of turf Ruah installs.
+He’s right: There’s now a full nine-hole course in the Bahamas made entirely of the style of turf Rauh installs.

 He is also thankful, however, that his uncle’s plans never came to be.
 He’s clear about not bad-mouthing his family.
 He’s not.
 It’s just that, with the benefit of 15 years of hindsight and vast improvements in the product, he now believes that he, Dan and nearly everyone else involved with the project were far too optimistic about the capabilities of the material and his own capability to install it.

 “I really think at the time it would’ve been a disaster,” he says.

 That’s the sort of word Kathi stayed far away from for a long time.
 For years after her husband’s death she answered calls from around the world asking her if the course was open.
 Never once did she explain the complicated reasons for why it never got built.

 “I never talked about it because I didn’t want to discourage anybody,” she says.

 Echo Basin has remained the story of something that never was in part because Kathi was unwilling to tell it.
 And she’s not necessarily hoping that by telling the story now someone will do what she and Dan couldn’t.
 It’s likely she’s telling it simply because someone bothered to ask again.